EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

     # ...
 ```

-### Route elements
+### Symfony Routes

-They display a clickable label which points to the path generated with the given
+These items display a clickable label which points to the path generated with
-Symfony route name.
-They are useful to integrate controllers which are defined
+the given Symfony route name.
+They are useful to integrate controllers which are
-anywhere in your application.
+defined anywhere in your application.

-To add a route element, define the `route` option and set the route name as its
+They are created by adding a menu item which defines the route name in the
-value.
-Optionally, define the route parameters in the `params` option:
+`route` option and optionally some route parameters in the `params` option:

 ```yaml
 easy_admin: